toncho11/MakeYourOwnSatellite/README.md

 Here we talk mostly about ballon satellites.

 ## Communication
 An example is RockBlock sattelite modem.
-One needs subscription to the Iridium satellite network.
+One needs subscription to the [Iridium satellite network](https://en.wikipedia.org/wiki/Iridium_satellite_constellation).
 There is 12£ monthly subscription and also you pay per data.
-Currently it seems expensive: 50£ correspond to 500 credits where 1 credit is just 50 bytes which means that 50£ = 24kb of data that will not sufficient for the sattelite to send its possition contiously, but it could be doable if the satellite is limitted to sending its possition 6 times per day.
+Currently it seems expensive: 50£ correspond to 500 credits where 1 credit is just 50 bytes which means that 50£ = 24kb of data that will not be sufficient for the satellite to send its position contiously, but it could be doable if the satellite is limitted to sending its position 6 times per day.

 ## Positioning
 Gps systems are limmitted to certain altitude and speed.
 So one needs to either use a device that has none of these restrictions or fly at a lower altitude.